RobWiederstein/retirementDash/README.md

 to eliminate outliers.
 With seventeen sliders set in a similar manner, only 2028 counties display when the `select counties` button is pushed.

+The map contains an overlay for airports, colleges, hospitals and military bases.
+For those features to be displayed, the adjacent box must be checked.

 ### Step 2 Counties Tab

 The counties tab displays the filtered results in a tabular form.
 The